Rapper Quavo aboard Miami yacht during alleged strong-arm robbery

 According to the report, Quavo, whose real name is Quavious Keyate Marshall, 32, was with a group of people on a yacht that was being rented.
 They were told their rental time was running out and the boat needed to be returned.

-That’s when police said two men, Cornell Whitfield, 39, of Texas, and Anteneh Workeneh, 32, of Georgia, allegedly “became very aggressive” toward the boat captain and crew and “demanded a refund.”
+Police said that’s when two men, Cornell Whitfield, 39, of Texas, and Anteneh Workeneh, 32, of Georgia, allegedly “became very aggressive” toward the boat captain and crew and “demanded a refund.”

 According to police, Whitfield told the crew member that if the rental money didn’t get returned, he would “kill him as well.”
 That crew member then went to retrieve the money, about $5,000, from one of the rooms.